elix/elix/README.md

 ```

 The Elix project itself _requires no build step_.
 You are free to use your preferred tools to bundle the Elix modules for better network performance.

+You can try out the [sample JavaScript project](https://github.com/elix/simple-example) on your own machine.

 ## React